Post-Free Agency 2025 Fantasy Football Rankings

 2. Lamar Jackson, Baltimore Ravens

 What a year it was Jackson, who posted career highs in passing yards (4,172) and touchdowns (41) while leading the NFL in TD% (8.6%), yards per attempt (8.8) and passer rating (119.6).
 2024 was the second time in his career that he has finished as fantasy's QB1.
-He posted a 9% TD% in his other QB1 (2019) season, and then followed that up with a 6.9% rate in 2020.
+He posted a 9% TD% in his other overall QB1 (2019) season, and then followed that up with a 6.9% rate in 2020.
 His career average is 6.4%.
 Long story short, he was absolutely phenomenal in 2024, but last year's ratios would be unsustainable for any quarterback.
-Although he has a max of five rushing touchdowns over the past four seasons, Jackson is the NFL's all-time leader in quarterback rushing yards, averaging a whopping 1,019 yards per 17 games.
+Although he has a max of five rushing touchdowns over the past four seasons, Jackson is the NFL's all-time leader in quarterback rushing yards, averaging a whopping 1,019 yards per 17 games over his career.

 3. Jayden Daniels, Washington Commanders

 For good reason, Daniels was a favorite of many as a late-round target in fantasy drafts, and the AP NFL Offensive Rookie of the Year delivered for those who rostered him.
 Daniels' ADP was QB12 (or a little later, depending on the site), and the dual-threat quarterback finished his rookie season as a top-five fantasy quarterback last season.
 Along with Lamar Jackson (2023 and 2024) and Kyler Murray (2020), Daniels became only the third quarterback in NFL history to throw and run for at least 3,500 and 800 yards, respectively, in the same season.
+The front office's offseason moves support his continued development as he enters year two.

 > Continue reading our 2025 Fantasy Football QB Rankings